-The best part is that you might never need to “sell” your books again.
-Your author brand will take care of that for you.
+The best part is that you might never need to sell your books again.
+Your author brand will do it for you.

-Let’s take a closer look at how to build your author brand right now.
+Let’s take a closer look at how to build your author brand.

 An author brand is basically a set of opinions, associations, emotions, and value characteristics about you and your work in the minds of the audience.

-There are two sides to branding, physical and psychological.
+There are two types of branding: physical and psychological.

-And then there’s another side to an author brand, which is basically reputation, expectations, and so-called promises.
+Another side is basically reputation, expectations, and promises.
 In other words, a set of ideas that a reader has formed about you on a mental level.

 Let’s break it down even more with some examples.